dotnetAbhi/Cricket_Case_Study/README.md

 From Group C, select the top 2 teams,
 Finally, determine the Top 1 team (Winner) based on the highest score

-🔄 Workflow / Logic Flow,
+🔄 Workflow / Logic Flow
 Input 8 teams with scores,
 Split teams into Group A and Group B,
 Sort teams based on scores,